Vivah: Development

 Sooraj Barjatya noted that the story of Vivah is based upon a newspaper article his father read in 1988.
 Like in all of Barjatya's previous films, the male lead is named Prem.
+Later, he also took up the idea from Prabhat Roy's 2005 film Subhodrishti, the only Bengali film produced by Rajshri Productions.
 The story combined elements of Hindu tradition to set itself up as a film of cultural significance and was constructed differently than Barjatya's earlier films.
+He also introduced some changes to the film's storyline—for instance, he portrayed the female protagonist as ill, whereas in the original story, it was the male lead who was unwell.
 Barjatya hoped that the film would be remembered as the first to tackle the definitions and dynamics of a marriage.
 In an interview with Times of India Barjatya said, he kept in mind all the novels of Saratchandra Chatterjee while making Vivah.
 Barjatya felt that the film should possess a lyrical feel, since it was, according to him, "a lyrics oriented film."

 Casting

 The film marks Kapoor and Rao 's fourth and final film collaboration till date.

 Shahid Kapoor and Amrita Rao were cast as the leads Prem and Poonam.
 The film marks their fourth project together after Ishq Vishk (2003), Vaah!
 Life Ho Toh Aisi!
 (2005) and Shikhar (2005).

 Kapoor played the soft-spoken and well-educated Prem.
 In an interview he stated that he had a tough time during the shoot and added, "I was a big city kid.
 I wasn't getting half the things that were happening.
 I just followed what Sooraj sir said and I did it with all my honesty."
 Rao played Poonam, a simple middle-class girl.
 She added, "I caught the sur of the character from Sooraj ji.
 I used to hear and see him very attentively, grab his sur and get into the character of Poonam.
 The challenge was to make her look simple without making her look fake."

 Samir Soni was cast to play Kapoor's brother, Sunil.
 He added that Barjatya would explain scenes to everyone individually.
 Lata Sabharwal was cast as Bhavna opposite Soni.
 Anupam Kher, Alok Nath, Seema Biswas, Manoj Joshi and Amrita Prakash were cast in other prominent roles.